Wolbrom: History

 The history of the town dates back to the year 1311, when King Władysław Łokietek gave permission to found a settlement called Wolwrami, located in a large forest on the border between Lesser Poland and Silesia.
 The founders of the settlement allegedly were brothers named Wolframi (germ: Wolfram) and Hilary from Kraków, and the village was named after one of them.
 Wolbrom received its Magdeburg rights town charter in 1327, lost it in 1869 and got it back in 1930.

 In the Kingdom of Poland, Wolbrom was located in Kraków Voivodeship in the Lesser Poland Province, along a busy merchant route from Lesser Poland to Silesia and Greater Poland.
+It was a Polish royal town.
 In 1400, King Władysław Jagiełło issued a bill, which ordered all merchants travelling from Kraków to Greater Poland to go through Wolbrom.
 The town had a parish church with a school and a hospital for the poor.
 Every Thursday it had a fair, whose tradition is kept until now.
 In 1485 most of the wooden buildings burned in a fire, after which King Casimir IV Jagiellon granted Wolbrom additional privileges.
 Wolbrom prospered, like the whole of Lesser Poland, until the mid-17th century.
 The town was almost completely destroyed by the Swedes in the deluge, furthermore, the ancient merchant route became obsolete and was not used any longer.
 In 1660, the town had only 85 buildings, with 500 inhabitants.
 The 6th Polish Infantry Regiment was stationed in Wolbrom in 1790.